AviVahl/ts-tools/packages/webpack-loader/README.md

   - `allowJs` and `checkJs` (might work, but untested).
   - `baseUrl` and `paths`, when used for custom resolution of runtime abstractions (types work).
   - `composite` projects.
-- Using the loader to transpile `.js` files in `node_modules` will cause excessive lookups of `tsconfig` files, although transpilation itself works.
 - Declarations (and their maps) are forced *off* when bundling.
 - Changes in `.d.ts` files in `src` or `node_modules` will not *trigger* a rebuild of the `.ts/x` files they affect.
 They will, however, be up-to-date and affect type checking if such a rebuild is triggered.
 - `"module": "esnext"` is forced by default, as `webpack` understands it best (allows tree shaking and dynamic chunks).
 This may cause issues for projects using `import A = require('a')` syntax.
 Can be resolved by turning on `allowSyntheticDefaultImports` and `esModuleInterop` (in `tsconfig`) and using `import A from 'a'`.
 Webpack ensures CommonJS modules are always exposed as a default export, so this works properly.